tillitis/dev-tillitis/hugo/content/hw/_index.md

 The TKey hardware design consists of a FPGA device and some support components mounted on the PCB.
 The FPGA design contain the TKey System on Chip (SoC) that TKey host apps are loaded and executed.
-Communication between the Tkey SoC and the client is handled by a small microcontroller (MCU) that handles conversion between USB and UART.
+Communication between the TKey SoC and the client is handled by a small microcontroller (MCU) that handles conversion between USB and UART.